 Our business and its operations, including but not limited to our research and development activities, could be adversely affected by health epidemics in regions where we have business operations, and such health epidemics could cause significant disruption in the operations of third parties upon whom we rely.
-In response to public health directives and orders related to COVID-19 and based on guidance from public health officials, we have implemented and continue to implement work-from-home policies for our employees on an office-by-office basis.
+In response to public health directives and orders related to COVID-19 and based on guidance from public health officials, we have implemented and may continue to implement work-from-home policies for our employees on an office-by-office basis.
 The effects of executive and similar government orders, shelter-in-place orders and our work-from-home policies may negatively impact our growth, including our ability to recruit and onboard new employees, and productivity, disrupt our business and delay our preclinical and clinical programs and timelines, the magnitude of which will depend, in part, on the length and severity of the restrictions and other limitations on our ability to conduct our business in the ordinary course.
 These and similar, and perhaps more severe, disruptions in our operations could negatively impact our business, operating results and financial condition.

 Our clinical trials have been and may continue to be affected by the COVID-19 pandemic.
-For example, while we initiated the Phase 2 trial (ENTRIGUE) of BIO89-100 for the treatment of SHTG and a paired-biopsy histology cohort as part of the Phase 1b/2a trial of BIO89-100 in NASH in 2020, our successful completion of these trials will depend on the external environment with respect to COVID-19 remaining conducive to executing the trial safely and effectively.
-Similarly, while we expect to initiate a Phase 2b trial of BIO89-100 in NASH patients in the first half of 2021, we may be delayed in the initiation of such trial due to COVID-19 or the related government restrictions.
+For example, while we initiated the Phase 2 trial (ENTRIGUE) of pegozafermin for the treatment of SHTG, our successful completion of these trials will depend on the external environment with respect to COVID-19 remaining conducive to executing the trial safely and effectively.
+The COVID-19 pandemic has impacted execution and enrollment of our trials.
+We expect to report topline data from this study in the second quarter of 2022.
+Given the surges in cases of COVID-19 experienced previously and uncertainty regarding other variants, we cannot predict how our ongoing trials may be impacted.

 In addition, quarantines, shelter-in-place, executive and similar government orders, or the perception that such orders, shutdowns or other restrictions on the conduct of business operations could occur, related to COVID-19 or other infectious diseases, have impacted and may continue to impact personnel at third-party manufacturing facilities in the United States, Europe and other countries, or the availability or cost of materials we use or require to conduct our business, including product development, which would disrupt our supply chain.
-Furthermore, some of our manufacturers and suppliers are in Europe and may be impacted by port closures and other restrictions resulting from the COVID-19 pandemic, which may disrupt our supply chain or limit our ability to obtain sufficient materials for our drug products.
-In particular, BTPH, our sole source supplier for BIO89-100, has missed certain project deadlines for our manufacturing scale-up due to quarantine orders and has forecasted other delays due to COVID-19-related impacts on their suppliers; however, we do not expect delays to the overall timeline for the delivery of clinical supplies.
+In particular, BTPH, our sole source supplier for pegozafermin, has missed certain project deadlines for our manufacturing scale-up due to quarantine orders and has forecasted other delays due to COVID-19-related impacts on their suppliers.
+Furthermore, we have experienced and may continue to experience delays due to widespread supply chain issues relating to the COVID-19 pandemic, as well as historically the designation of certain supplies for vaccine production, which may limit our ability to obtain sufficient materials for our drug products.
+However, we have not experienced and do not expect to experience any delays to the overall timeline for the delivery of clinical supplies.